Projects

 Satisfying the ever-increasing global demand for energy and materials, while achieving the ambitious CO2 emissions targets of the EU for 2030 on climate change, requires the utilization of renewable resources (e.g. wind, solar) in the fuels and chemical industries.

-The German-Dutch Amazing project has set itself the task of making the cracking processes employed to produce building blocks for plastics manufacturing more sustainable.
+The German-Dutch AMAZING project has researched making the cracking processes employed to produce building blocks for plastics manufacturing more sustainable.
 By replacing large-scale high-temperature cracking processes (e.g., steam cracking of naphtha and/or ethane) driven by fossil-based fuels with renewable electricity to conduct thermocatalytic dehydrogenation of alkanes to chemical building blocks (alkenes), the CO2 emissions associated with energy-intensive cracking reactions can be reduced significantly.

 Acknowledgement & partners